ViralTexts/gtr-clusters/clusters/18510115-sn84026472-PrintersAndPrinting.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+lieve the horse rolled over the wagon
+and then wagon rolled over the
+horse.&quot; The neck of the horse was
+broken which is quite a loss for
+Rapp.
+Printers and Printing-
+The incorrectly written articles that
+are sent into printing oSices can only
+be properly guaged by printers who
+havfl the training to correct and
+present them properly for tho pub­
+lie to read.
+Thoso who write badly
+little think of the skill aud ability of
 the printer, who sets up at midnight
 ta mirror. t their bad frrauimer and
 orthography, and worse punctuation.